The CatWalk Trust

 Perry Cross Spinal Research Foundation

-Yet every day in Australia at least one person has their life changed forever in this devastating way.
+Every day in Australia at least one person has their life changed forever through paralysis.
 Day to day tasks and mobility become an extraordinary challenge.

 Perry Cross is one such person whose life was unforeseeably and profoundly changed in an instant.
 His approach to his paralysis has been inspirational.
 And as Perry’s health journey continues, so does his conviction to lead a united and multi-faceted model for bringing together people with the knowledge, skills and passion required to find a cure for paralysis.